15 Cybersecurity Tips for Small Businesses

 If you own one of America’s 28 million small businesses, here are 15 minimally expensive steps you can take right now to strengthen your cybersecurity and protect your business.

-3) Update Your Password: Frustrating?
+- Update Your Password: Frustrating?
 Yes.
-But demanding employees change their password frequently mitigates the damage is case their original code has been stolen.
-Strong passwords contain at least 10 characters and include numbers, symbols and upper and lowercase letters.
+But demanding employees change their password frequently mitigates the damage in case their original code has been stolen.
+Strong passwords contain at least 10 characters and include numbers, symbols, and upper and lowercase letters.
 Employees should never write down their passwords or use the same password for multiple company applications.

-14) Ban Working in Public Areas: While parks and coffeeshops may seem like harmless places to work remotely, they can actually be quite dangerous.
+- Ban Working in Public Areas: While parks and coffee shops may seem like harmless places to work remotely, they can actually be quite dangerous.
 You never know who’s sitting right next to you, sneaking peeks at your computer or eavesdropping on your phone conversation.
 When it comes to cybersecurity, you can never be too paranoid.

 - Rapid Response Protocol: If your business has been attacked, you don’t want to be caught flat-footed.
 Develop a proactive plan for how to quickly and effectively respond.
 Engaging the services of a cybersecurity expert like BrevAll Technologies is always a smart first step.

 Learn more about BrevAll and its Managed Technology Service Provider business.

 In addition, FW Inc. issued a version of this article in their magazine in their January 2019 issue.